ComposableFi/composable/docs/docs/developer-guides/cosmwasm-cli.md

 # Composable CosmWasm CLI

-Composable Cosmwasm CLI is a CLI tool to quickly get started with the XCVM ecosystem and interact with a chain that runs `pallet-cosmwasm`.
+Composable Cosmwasm CLI is a CLI tool to quickly get started with the ecosystem and interact with a chain that runs `pallet-cosmwasm`.
 In this guide, we will show you how to run the CLI on a local Picasso network and Picasso Rococo.

 :::info
 Picasso Rococo is a testnet (test network) for [Picasso](../parachains/picasso-parachain-overview.md).
 It allows developers to experiment, test runtime module deployment, and refine their applications to ensure the stability and compatibility of new features before deploying on Picasso mainnet by interacting with the [Rococo Relay Chain](https://polkadot.network/blog/rococo-revamp-becoming-a-community-parachain-testbed/).